Irish Freedom Party: Vaccines

 Hermann Kelly has been described as "waging a war" against mandatory vaccinations and vaccination certificates.
 As of 2021, he was serving as press officer to Romanian MEP Cristian Terheș of the European Conservatives and Reformists group, who consistently declined to show proof of vaccination upon entering the European Parliament.

 LGBT rights

-The party has been accused of promoting an anti-LGBT, homophobic and conspiracy agenda, including by the Global Project against Hate and Extremism.
-IFP chairman Michael Leahy has rejected this claim and stated that the group has "no policy whatever in regard to discrimination against homosexuals".
+The party were one of a number of groups accused in 2022 of promoting an anti-LGBT, homophobic and conspiracy agenda, including by the Global Project against Hate and Extremism.
+IFP chairman Michael Leahy rejected this claim and stated that the group has "no policy whatever in regard to discrimination against homosexuals".